Hocnonsense/vcontact2/README.md

  * DIAMOND (only if using DIAMOND for PC construction)
  * ClusterONE (only if using for PC or VC construction)

-Generally you want these tools to be in your system or user PATHs. vConTACT will use any user-provided paths before searching through system PATHs.
+Generally you want these tools to be in your system or user PATHs. vConTACT2 will use any user-provided paths before searching through system PATHs.

 Hardware requirements *can be considerable* (exceeding 48 GB!), depending mainly on the size and complexity of the dataset.
 (Relationship between memory requirements and sequences analyzed forthcoming)

 ## Installation